-New data sources are used to assess Lick/IDS feature strength gradients inside the half-light radius $R_e$ of compact local group elliptical galaxy M32.
-An HST/STIS spectrum seemed to indicate ionized gas and a very young central stellar population.
-In fact this conclusion is entirely spurious due to incomplete removal of ion hits.
-More robust ground based spectra taken at MDM observatory, are, in contrast, the most accurate measurements of Lick/IDS indices yet obtained for M32.
+New data sources are used to assess Lick/IDS feature strength gradients inside the half-light radius R_e of the compact Local Group elliptical galaxy M32.
+A Hubble Space Telescope (HST) STIS spectrum seemed to indicate ionized gas and a very young central stellar population.
+In fact, this conclusion is entirely spurious because of incomplete removal of ion hits.
+More robust ground-based spectra taken at the MDM Observatory are, in contrast, the most accurate measurements of Lick/IDS indices yet obtained for M32.
 All but a few (of 24 measured) indices show a statistically significant gradient.
-The CN indices show a maximum at 4"radius, dropping off both toward the nucleus and away from it.
-At 2"radius there is a discontinuity in the surface brightness profile, but this feature is not reflected in any spectral feature.

-Comparing to models, the index gradients indicate a mean age and abundance gradient in the sense that the nucleus is a factor of 2.5 younger and a factor of 0.3 dex more metal-rich than at $1 R_e$ .
-This conclusion is only weakly dependent of which index combinations are used, and is robust to high accuracy.

-Stars near the M32 nucleus have a mean age and heavy element abundance [M/H] of (4.7 Gyr, +0.02), judging by Worthey (1994) models with variable abundance ratios.
-This result has very small formal random errors, though of course there is significant age-metallicity degeneracy along an (age, abundance) line segment from (5.0 Gyr, 0.00) through (4.5 Gyr, 0.05).
-An abundance pattern of [C/M] = +0.077 (carbon abundance affects CN, Fe4668, and the bluer balmer features), [N/M] = -0.13, [Mg/M] = -0.18, $[Fe/M] \approx 0.0$ , and [Na/M] = +0.12 are required to fit the feature data, with a fitting precision of about 0.01 dex (with two caveats: the [Fe/M] guess has about twice this precision because of the relative insensitivity of the Fe5335 feature to iron and the [Na/M] value may be falsely amplified due to interstellar absorption).
+The CN indices show a maximum at 4" radius, dropping off both toward the nucleus and away from it.
+At 2" radius there is a discontinuity in the surface brightness profile, but this feature is not reflected in any spectral feature.
+Comparing with models, the index gradients indicate a mean age and abundance gradient in the sense that the nucleus is a factor of 2.5 younger and a factor of 0.3 dex more metal-rich than at 1 R_e .
+This conclusion is only weakly dependent on which index combinations are used and is robust to high accuracy.
+Stars near the M32 nucleus have a mean age and heavy element abundance [M/H] of (4.7 Gyr, +0.02), judging from models by Worthey with variable abundance ratios.
+This result has very small formal random errors, although, of course, there is significant age-metallicity degeneracy along an (age, abundance) line segment from (5.0 Gyr, 0.00) to (4.5 Gyr, +0.05).
+An abundance pattern of [C/M] = +0.077(carbon abundance affects CN, C_24668 , and the bluer Balmer features), [N/M] = -0.13, [Mg/M] = -0.18, $[Fe/M] \approx 0.0$, and [Na/M] = +0.12 is required to fit the feature data, with a fitting precision of about 0.01 dex (with two caveats: the [Fe/M] guess has about twice this precision because of the relative insensitivity of the Fe5335 feature to iron, and the [Na/M] value may be falsely amplified because of interstellar absorption).
 Model uncertainties make the accuracies of these values at least twice the magnitude of the precision.

-Forcing scaled-solar abundances does not change the age very much, but it increases the RMS goodness of model-data fit by a factor of three and broadens the allowed range of age to $\pm 1$ Gyr.
-The abundance ratios do not show strong trends with radius, except for the nuclear weakening of CN (measuring mainly N) mentioned above that needs reconfirming with better data.
-The overall abundance pattern contrasts with larger elliptical galaxies, in which all measureable lighter elements are enhanced relative to iron, Ca, and probably Z. Nucleosynthetic theory does not provide a ready explanation for these mixtures.
+Forcing scaled-solar abundances does not change the age very much, but it increases the rms goodness of model-data fit by a factor of 3 and broadens the allowed range of age to ± 1 Gyr.
+The abundance ratios do not show strong trends with radius, except for the nuclear weakening of CN (measuring mainly N) mentioned above, which needs reconfirming with better data.
+The overall abundance pattern contrasts with larger elliptical galaxies, in which all measurable lighter elements are enhanced relative to iron and calcium.
+Nucleosynthetic theory does not provide a ready explanation for these mixtures.

-Subject headings: galaxies: stellar content - galaxies: individual: M32 - galaxies: elliptical and lenticular, cD - galaxies: abundances - galaxies: fundamental parameters
+Subject headings: galaxies: stellar content - galaxies: individual (M32) - galaxies: elliptical and lenticular, cD - galaxies: abundances - galaxies: fundamental parameters